-More information is included under the topic Early Pichforthe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Pichforthe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pichforthe family to the New World and Oceana
+Migration of the Pichforthe family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Pichforthes to arrive in North America: Susan Pickford, who came to Barbados in 1659; Mary Pickford, who arrived in Virginia in 1663 with her husband; John Pitford arrived in Barbados in 1689.

 - Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)